Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Application to I n S e I

-Finally, as a more detailed verification, we build a low-energy-effective tight-binding model for band-1,2,3 based on the discussion in section-\ref{sec:modeling_orbital_inheritance} and \ref{sec:modeling_helical_momentum}.
-There are three basis states: two $p_x,p_y$-type ($|m|=1$) denoted as $|x{\rangle},|y{\rangle}$, and one $s$-type ($|m|=0$) denoted as $|z{\rangle}$, each with two spin components, for a total six bands in this model (details can be found in section-\ref{sec:TB details}).
-Roughly fitting our model to the DFT band structure, we can see in Fig.~\ref{fig:4}(d) that our model is able to give successful interpretation to the dispersion, parity, spin texture, and spin splitting for 1D helical InSeI.
-Therefore, it can be concluded that our analysis about helical-induced SOC works well in explaining DFT results, which proves the validity of our corresponding discussion in sec-\ref{sec:general}.
+Finally, as a more detailed verification, we build a low-energy-effective TB model for band-1,2,3 based on the discussion in section~\ref{sec:modeling_orbital_inheritance} and \ref{sec:modeling_helical_momentum}.
+There are three basis states: two $p_x,p_y$-type ($|m|=1$) denoted as $|x{\rangle},|y{\rangle}$, and one $s$ or $p_z$-type ($|m|=0$) denoted as $|z{\rangle}$, and each with two spin components, thus totally six orbits in this model (details can be found in section~\ref{sec:TB details}).
+Roughly fitting our model to the DFT band structure, we can see in Fig.~\ref{fig:4}(b)(d) that our model is able to give successful interpretation to the dispersion, parity, spin texture, and spin splitting.
+Therefore, it can be concluded that our analysis about helical-induced SOC works well in explaining DFT results, which proves the validity of our corresponding discussion in section~\ref{sec:general}.